-Countries or companies involved in the foreign trade are vulnerable to global events.
-An unfavorable event may impact the demand of the product, and could even lead to job losses.
-For instance, the recent US-China trade war is adversely affecting the Chinese export industry.
+Countries or companies involved in foreign trade are vulnerable to global events.
+An unfavorable event may impact the demand for the product and could even lead to job losses.
+For instance, the recent US-China trade war adversely affects the Chinese export industry.

-New companies or start-ups who don’t have much resources and experience may find it difficult to compete against the big foreign firms.
+New companies or start-ups that don’t have much resources and experience may find it difficult to compete against the big foreign firms.

-If a country is over dependant on the imports for strategic industries, then exporters may force it to take a decision that may not be in the national interest.
+If a country is over-dependent on the imports for strategic industries, then exporters may force it to decide that may not be in the national interest.

 Even though international trade has its own advantage and disadvantages, the advantages far outweigh the disadvantages.
-Nowadays, international trade has become a necessity, but a country must maintain a proper balance between imports and exports to ensure that the economy stays on the growth track.
+Nowadays, international trade has become necessary, but a country must maintain a proper balance between imports and exports to ensure that the economy stays on the growth track.